-You must send us a Forestry Grant Scheme capital claim form with the necessary supporting information including receipted invoice(s), training certificates, event booking / attendance details and relevant bank statements or other agreed means of proving you have incurred the full costs you are claiming grant on.
+You must send us a Forestry Grant Scheme capital claim form with the necessary supporting information including receipted invoice(s), relevant certificates, event booking / attendance details and relevant bank statements or other agreed means of proving you have incurred the full costs you are claiming grant on and that you have the necessary skills to operate the equipment.
+We reserve the right to ask for evidence of the source of the other funds.